Emotions and human development in animation: empathy, identity and psychological growth reflected in cinema

 Animation as an educational and emotional tool

-Animation combines fantasy with emotional reality to create a space where emotions can be explored and learned in an accessible and meaningful way.
-This approach facilitates emotional education and self-awareness.
+Animation combines fantasy with emotional reality to create a space where you can explore and learn about emotions in an accessible and meaningful way.
+This approach facilitates emotional education and self-knowledge.

 By using visual resources and symbolic narratives, animation allows the audience to connect with deep feelings, promoting reflection and psychological growth in an attractive and understandable format.